micadschmidt/ToDoListApp/README.md

 Exercise: To-Do List Application

+Practice your Ruby!
+Read the instructions below.
+There is a little help under de title "Execution".
+DO NOT use it unless you are blocked.
 Your task is to create a basic To-Do List application using Ruby on Rails.
 The application should allow users to:

 1. View a list of existing tasks.
 2. Add a new task.
 3. Mark a task as completed.
 4. Delete a task.

-Here are the specific requirements for each functionality:
+## Here are the specific requirements for each functionality:

 1.Viewing Tasks: